Diocese of Springfield in Illinois: Sexual abuse

-Having continued to administer confirmation and celebrate mass, Ryan voluntarily agreed in 2004 to suspend his public ministry.
+Having continued to confer confirmation and celebrate mass after his resignation as bishop in 1999, Bishop Daniel Ryan agreed in 2004 to suspend his public ministry.
 In 2006, an independent investigative report was commissioned by Bishop Lucas.
 In its report, the Special Panel on Clergy Misconduct declared that Ryan "engaged in improper sexual conduct and used his office to conceal his activities".
 Ryan also fostered "a culture of secrecy...that discouraged faithful priests from coming forward with information about misconduct" by other clergy in the diocese.